anshumaanshankar/basketball-research/Answers.md

 ### The scouting department now wants you to expand your model and include international players in it as well.
 What are some of the challenges you would expect to face in incorporating them into the model?

-Expanding the model to include international players presents challenges due to the differences in leagues, playing styles, and available data.
+Expanding the model to include international players presents challenges due to the differences in competition level of leagues, playing styles, and available data.
 To address these challenges, we can adopt the following detailed approach:

-1. Collect comprehensive data from basketball-reference, which contains data from international leagues in addition to the NCAA and NBA.
-This way, uniformity in measured statistics is maintained.
+1. Collect comprehensive data from basketball-reference, which contains data from international leagues.
+By using the same source as our NBA data, uniformity is maintained.

 2. Next, We can standardize the data to account for differences in playing style and competition level between NCAA and intl. leagues.
 One method is variance transformation, where we normalize the stats within each league and then transform them to a common scale.
 For instance, we can calculate z-scores within each league and scale these scores to the NCAA.
 Another method is scalar transformations where we would apply multipliers to adjust stats from international leagues.
 These multipliers can be determined through historical analysis, comparing the performance of players who transitioned from those international leagues to the NBA.